No account, minimal data

 Anonymous usage events.
 So we can decide which features to invest in, the extension sends a small list of events to a database we operate.
 Each event includes a random install ID (a UUID generated on first launch), the event name, a few simple properties, and the extension version.
 The complete list:

-{ key: "strictRadiusEnabled", value: true }.What is never sent under any event name: the words on your blocked / required / phrase / any-of lists; any Facebook URL, page, or listing content; your IP address (it's used only at the edge for rate limiting and never stored); your email, name, or any other identifier.
+{ key: "strictRadiusEnabled", value: true }.What is never sent under any event name: the words on your blocked / required / phrase / any-of lists; any Facebook URL, page, or listing content; your IP address (used at the edge for rate limiting and a daily anti-abuse cap on distance lookups — kept only as a short-lived daily counter, never linked to your install ID or events); your email, name, or any other identifier.
 (Location names used by the distance filter are sent separately to our geocoder — see Location lookups — never as usage events and never tied to your install ID.)

 The install ID is a random UUID stored on your device in Chrome's extension storage.
 Uninstalling the extension removes it.
 A fresh install generates a new ID — past data cannot be linked back to the new install.